This Is Why Restaurants Are Taking Your Favorite Item off the Menu

 “Are you kidding?
 No way!
 Why did they take that off the menu?”

 If you’re anything like me, you’ve uttered those words—most likely to a college-aged server who has little to no regard for the feeling of despair settling in your stomach.
 It’s true, my friends.
 The menu staple that turned any meal into a party…the item that everyone at the table eagerly anticipated… the granddaddy of all things deep-fried is becoming extinct.
 I’m talking, of course, about the appetizer sampler platter.
-Keep an eye out for these secret menu tricks that influence what food you order.

 The Reason Sampler Platters Are Going Extinct